awsdocs/amazon-ecs-developer-guide/doc_source/launch_container_instance.md

 1. On the **Choose an Amazon Machine Image \(AMI\)** page, choose **Community AMIs**\.

 1. Choose an AMI for your container instance\.
-You can choose the Amazon ECS\-optimized AMI, or another operating system, such as CoreOS or Ubuntu\.
-If you do not choose the Amazon ECS\-optimized AMI, you must follow the procedures in [Installing the Amazon ECS Container Agent](ecs-agent-install.md)\.
+You can choose the Amazon ECS\-optimized Amazon Linux 2 AMI, or another operating system, such as CoreOS or Ubuntu\.
+If you do not choose an Amazon ECS\-optimized AMI, you must follow the procedures in [Installing the Amazon ECS Container Agent](ecs-agent-install.md)\.
 **Note**
 For more information about Amazon ECS\-specific CoreOS installation instructions, see [Running CoreOS Container Linux with AWS EC2 Container Service](https://coreos.com/docs/running-coreos/cloud-providers/ecs/)\.

-   To use the Amazon ECS\-optimized AMI, type **amazon\-ecs\-optimized** in the **Search community AMIs** field and press the **Enter** key\.
-Choose **Select** next to the **amzn\-ami\-2018\.03\.f\-amazon\-ecs\-optimized** AMI\.
+   To use the Amazon ECS\-optimized Amazon Linux 2 AMI, type **amzn2\-ami\-ecs\-hvm\-2\.0** in the **Search community AMIs** field and press the **Enter** key\.
+Choose **Select** next to the **amzn2\-ami\-ecs\-hvm\-2\.0\.20181017\-x86\_64\-ebs** AMI\.

-   The current Amazon ECS–optimized AMI IDs by region are listed below for reference\.
+   The current Amazon ECS\-optimized Amazon Linux 2 AMI IDs by region are listed below for reference\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html)
 **Note**
-The current Amazon ECS\-optimized AMI can be retrieved using the AWS CLI with the following command:
+The current Amazon ECS\-optimized Amazon Linux 2 AMI ID can be retrieved using the AWS CLI with the following command:

    ```
-   aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux/recommended
+   aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux-2/recommended
    ```

 1. On the **Choose an Instance Type** page, you can select the hardware configuration of your instance\.
 The `t2.micro` instance type is selected by default\.
 The instance type that you select determines the resources available for your tasks to run on\.